pgreze/blog/content/posts/2021-01-08-gradle-custom-shortcut.md

 1. not re-using your build cache (if your default JDK has a different version than the AS's one)

-Let's see quickly how to fix this issue, either in your terminal or by leveraging an Android Studio's hidden gem.
+Let's see quickly how to fix this issue, either in your terminal or by leveraging one of Android Studio's hidden gems.

 # Use the same JDK in your terminal